itom-project/itom/docs/userDoc/source/05_plots/plots.rst

 figure window, they can be nested as subplots into one common figure and it is also possible to integrate plots into user-defined widgets and windows
 (see :ref:`qtdesigner`).

-Such that the integration into user interfaces, created at runtime by the external Qt Designer application, is feasable, every different type of plot is a plugin that implements the interface given by Qt Designer plugins.
+Such that the integration into user interfaces, created at runtime by the external Qt Designer application, is feasible, every different type of plot is a plugin that implements the interface given by Qt Designer plugins.
 Therefore you can handle every itom plot as any other widget in Qt Designer, if this tool is called by itom.